Mopilani/math_projects/README.md

 # Draw with Math

-## Micro console projects uses math to draw on terminal using dart lang functionalaties.
+## Micro console projects uses math to draw on terminal using dart lang native functionalaties.

 ### SDK: Dart > 2.12